Skip to content

 modules/react-weather-widget/ui/src/jsx-components/App.jsx

-It should be noted that the two components used by this React app are being imported in the App.jsx file that is imported in the base ui/src/index.js file.
-The Webpack build is clever enough to import all the files without having to import them to the base, as long as they are imported into a file that is imported into the base.
+It should be noted that the two components used by this React app are being imported in the App.jsx file that is imported in the base ui/src/weather-react.js file.
+Vite automatically processes the JSX syntax and imports the necessary components for front-end use.
 The only other part of this code we need to focus on is the fetchWeather() function.
 In this app we have elected to use the OpenWeatherMap API to retrieve the weather for each city.
 At the time of this writing it had a generous free tier, and easy geolocation from a city name.
 However, it does require an API key.
 We don't want to directly add this key into our App.jsx code since it will be exposed client-side.
-Instead, we are going to create a proxy endpoint in our project that will fetch the data and pass it back to our component.
+Instead, we are going to create a proxy endpoint in our project that will fetch the data and pass it back to our front-end component.

 javascript